benc-uk/smilr/azure/templates/aci-cosmos/readme.md

-# ARM Template - Azure Container Instance
+# ARM Template - Azure Container Instance & Cosmos DB
-Deploy the app using Azure Container Instances & Cosmos DB
+Deploy the Smilr app using Azure Container Instances & Cosmos DB.
+A new Cosmos DB account will be created, so this template takes around 5 minutes to deploy

 ## Deployed Resources
 - Microsoft.DocumentDB/databaseAccounts